 Weekly or Responsive

 While there are some online software applications that require individual users to register or pay for an account, the instructional technology resources Furman encourages you to use with your students do not require this.
 Furman has a site license for Zoom, which means that all Furman faculty, staff, and students have access to a Furman Zoom Professional account.
+If you need a Zoom account, please contact Susan Dunnavant.
 All Furman employees and students have free access to Microsoft Teams.

 We’ve prepared several resources and pre-packaged material for you to utilize to help prepare your students for FurmanFlex or Online instruction.
 In addition, most online learning/meeting platforms have pre-existing, easy-to-use end-user tutorials.
 Zoom, for example, has a host of text and video tutorials available online.
 Microsoft Teams provides similar resources.
 Once you have adopted a specific online instructional technology, part of your initial communication to students about engaging with that platform should include training resources of this nature.
 You should spend time with your students to orient them to their online learning landscape for your course.